I Refactored This Blog for UX, Not Vanity

 It was decent.
 It was readable.
 It worked for me.
 But it was still carrying the classic engineering smell: features that were useful in isolation, yet expensive on first load and fragile across edge cases.

-So I took one full pass and treated this site like a real product with explicit UX constraints:
+So I took one full pass and treated this site like a real product with explicit UX constraints.
+First render should stay mostly server-first.
+Core reading should work even when JavaScript is disabled.
+Browser compatibility should be enforced by tests, not confidence.

-That is what this post is about: exactly what changed, why it mattered, and what actually worked.
+That is what this post is about: what changed, why it mattered, and what actually worked.

 The UX Tax I Was Quietly Charging